 Bar Harbor, Northeast Harbor, Southwest Harbor, Blue Hill, and other Maine communities, offer a variety of quality inns for your visit to the Acadia National Park region.
 The following information and links will aid you in your search for the right accommodation for you and your family.
-Click on property names or photos to view individual websites.

 12 Norman Road, Bar Harbor